 Traditionally, this Mung bean dessert uses coconut milk and pandan leaf that makes it 100% vegan.
 However, if you like, you can substitute the coconut milk with regular milk and pandan leaf with vanilla.
 It will still be tasty.
 Just a bit different.

 I don’t think I really need to mention again how impressive the benefits of Mung beans are for health.
 But if you wonder, you can check out the article by Healthline on the health benefits of Mung beans here.

-I hope you find the recipe intriguing and makes you want to try to cook it.
-If you do, please let me know how you think of the dish.
-Do you like it?
-If so, would you share your views about it in the comments below?
+I hope you find this recipe of Bubur Kacang Hijau – the Indonesian mung bean dessert – intriguing and makes you want to try to cook it.
+If you do, please let me know how you think of it in the comments below.

 And before you go, don’t forget to check my other recipes that you may equally love.

 - Agar-agar milk pudding with condensed milk and raspberries.

 - Serabi Kuah: Indonesian pancake with palm sugar syrup and fragrant coconut milk.

 - Klepon: Indonesian mochi with palm sugar filling and coated with coconut.

 - Gemblong: Indonesian sweet treat made of glutinous rice.